-search any person if you have reasonable grounds to - found at the place or in or on the - $\textbf{believe}$ that evidential material that is the object of the search is on that person, $\textbf{or}$ vehicle, or - who arrives at the place, or - suspect the person is in possession of a dangerous item that poses a threat to safety and you believe that immediate action is needed to address that threat. - who stops at, or enters, or tries to enter or get into or onto the vehicle Execution: An execution to the above is when the search is for drugs, you can then search
+search any person if you have reasonable grounds to - found at the place or in or on the vehicle, or - believe that evidential material that is the object of the search is on that person, or - who arrives at the place, or - suspect the person is in possession of a dangerous item that poses a threat to safety and you believe that immediate action is needed to address that threat. who stops at, or enters, or tries to enter or get into or onto the vehicle Exception: An exception to the above is when the search is for drugs - you can then search any person at the scene as a matter of course under section 19 or 21 .